datanav/docs/configuration.rst

    * - ``run_at_startup``
      - Boolean
-     - A flag that indicates if the pump should run when the Sesam Node starts up, in addition to the normal schedule specified by the ``schedule_interval`` or ``cron_expression`` properties.
+     - A flag that indicates if the pump should run when Sesam starts up, in addition to the normal schedule specified by the ``schedule_interval`` or ``cron_expression`` properties.
      - false
      -